SequenceL: History

 SequenceL was initially developed over a 20-year period starting in 1989, mostly at Texas Tech University.
 Primary funding was from NASA, which originally wanted to develop a specification language which was "self-verifying"; that is, once written, the requirements could be executed, and the results verified against the desired outcome.

 The principal researcher on the project was initially Daniel Cooke, who was soon joined by Nelson Rushton (another Texas Tech professor) and later Brad Nemanich (then a PhD student under Cooke).
 The goal of creating a language that was simple enough to be readable, but unambiguous enough to be executable, drove the inventors to settle on a functional, declarative language approach, where a programmer describes desired results, rather than the means to achieve them.
 The language is then free to solve the problem in the most efficient manner that it can find.

-As the language evolved, the researchers developed new computational approaches, including consume-simplify-produce (CSP).
+As the language evolved, the researchers developed new computing approaches, including consume-simplify-produce (CSP).
 In 1998, research began to apply SequenceL to parallel computing.
 This culminated in 2004 when it took its more complete form with the addition of the normalize-transpose (NT) semantic, which coincided with the major vendors of central processing units (CPUs) making a major shift to multi-core processors rather than continuing to increase clock speeds.
 NT is the semantic work-horse, being used to simplify and decompose structures, based on a dataflow-like execution strategy similar to GAMMA and NESL.
 The NT semantic achieves a goal similar to that of the Lämmel and Peyton-Jones' boilerplate elimination.

 All other features of the language are definable from these two laws - including recursion, subscripting structures, function references, and evaluation of function bodies.

 Though it was not the original intent, these new approaches allowed the language to parallelize a large fraction of the operations it performed, transparently to the programmer.
 In 2006, a prototype auto-parallelizing compiler was developed at Texas Tech University.
 In 2009, Texas Tech licensed the intellectual property to Texas Multicore Technologies (TMT), for follow-on commercial development.
-In January 2017 TMT released v3, which includes a free Community Edition for download in addition to the commercial Professional Edition.
+In January 2017, TMT released v3, which includes the commercial Professional Edition, and added a free Community Edition for download.

 Design

 SequenceL is designed to be as simple as possible to learn and use, focusing on algorithmic code where it adds value, e.g., the inventors chose not to reinvent I/O since C handled that well.
 As a result, the full language reference for SequenceL is only 40 pages, with copious examples, and its formal grammar has around 15 production rules.

 SequenceL is strictly evaluated (like Lisp), statically typed with type inference (like Haskell), and uses a combination of infix and prefix operators that resemble standard, informal mathematical notation (like C, Pascal, Python, etc.).
 It is a purely declarative language, meaning that a programmer defines functions, in the mathematical sense, without giving instructions for their implementation.
-For example, the mathematical definition of matrix multiplication is as follows:
+For example, the mathematical definition of matrix multiplication is this: